p2rathod/p2rathod.github.io/_posts/2019-02-27-5-takeways-from-taking-time-off.md

 Any resentment, contempt, or regret I thought I might have hasn't come up yet.
 Just a genuine love for them, for their growth, for their impact on my growth.
 Any shorter, and I may have asked 'what-if'?
 Would I celebrate Polar's success?
 Would I post about their achievements, even when I'm not there?
 Absolutely.
 That's how I know I made the right decision.
 It's pure love.

 Here's the other thing:
-There is never a good time to leave, but that doesn't mean that any time is goo either (as written [here](https://www.linkedin.com/pulse/quitting-your-job-taking-time-off-4-observations-sjef-jongen/)).
+There is never a good time to leave, but that doesn't mean that any time is good either (as written [here](https://www.linkedin.com/pulse/quitting-your-job-taking-time-off-4-observations-sjef-jongen/)).
 I left when things were good, when the tide was rising.
 I helped shape that.
 It meant enough to me to get the ship pointing in the right direction, rather than letting it sink.
 I think this fundamentally changed the dynamic for the better.

 I always admired Michael Jordan for leaving after his 3rd championship [whether it was forced or not](https://bleacherreport.com/articles/131997-mjs-1st-retirement-was-it-a-secret-suspension)!
 He left when the Bulls were at their best.
 Not that I'm Michael Jordan nor is Polar the Chicago Bulls - but you get the idea.
 If you're deciding to leave as a co-founder, leave after you've helped right the ship.